Tensor Q-Rank: New Data Dependent Definition of Tensor Rank: Conclusions

 \section{Conclusions}

-We analyze the advantages and limitations of SNN and TNN based methods, and then propose a new definition of tensor rank named tensor Q-rank.
-To get a more significant low rank structure w.r.t. $\text{rank}_Q$, we further introduce an explainable selection method of $\mathbf{Q}$ and make $\mathbf{Q}$ to be a learnable variable w.r.t. the data.
-We also provide an envelope of our rank function and apply it to the tensor completion problem.
-We analyze why our method may perform better than TNN based methods in non-smooth data~(along the third dimension) with low sampling rates, and conduct experiments to verify our conclusions.
+We analyze the advantages and limitations of the current mainstream low rank regularizers, and then introduce a new definition of data dependent tensor rank named tensor Q-rank.
+To get a more significant low rank structure w.r.t. $\text{rank}_Q$, we further introduce two explainable selection method of $\mathbf{Q}$ and make $\mathbf{Q}$ to be a learnable variable w.r.t. the data.
+Specifically, maximizing the variance of singular value distribution leads to VMTQN, while minimizing the value of nuclear norm through manifold optimization leads to MOTQN.
+We provide an envelope of our rank function and apply it to the tensor completion problem.
+By analyzing the proof of exact recovery theorem,we explain why our method may perform better than TNN based methods in non-smooth data~(along the third dimension) with low sampling rates, and conduct experiments to verify our conclusions.